clam365/a3-ChrisLam/README.md

 The CSS framework that I used was TailwindCSS.
 TailwindCSS is a utility CSS framework, making it easier to add in-line CSS, great for a power user like me (I have coded with this many times).
 Through Tailwind, in essence I removed the CSS file worked with in A2 and put it in-line in the relevant HTML files.

 I did not use any other frameworks, however, I did have to grab icon images from lucide-react for the tables (Pencil for edit and Trash for delete).

-Include a very brief summary of your project here.
-Images are encouraged, along with concise, high-level text.
-Be sure to include:

-- challenges you faced in realizing the application
-- what authentication strategy you chose to use and why (choosing one because it seemed the easiest to implement is perfectly acceptable)
-- a list of Express middleware packages you used and a short (one sentence) summary of what each one does.
-If you use a custom function, please add a little more detail about what it does.
+There were no other middleware packages used from express other than the ones used from the guide.

+Some challenges I faced was definitely the login functionality with cookies.
+I have never done that on my own, and it was a lot more diificult to get everything wrapped around the middleware for the first time.
+However, I did it!

 ## Technical Achievements
-- **Tech Achievement 1**: Deployed on Vercel instead of Glitch When I usually code static websites, Next.js is my preferred React framework, which offers server-side rendering and is great with Express and the preferred DB.
-Vercel works hand in hand with Next.js.
-It is a straight forwards web hosting service company.
-What happens is you can create your Next.js project, and once you are on Vercel, just login with your GitHub, and it will see the repo when creating a new project.
-After selecting that, you can also in any environment variables (aka our API key for MongoDB), and boom deploy.
-Once it deploys, you have the option to create a custom url, but it has to end in .vercel.app.
-Additionally, anything pushed to the "main" branch of your repo will be then updated with the changes, and you can literally see the changes after a few minutes on the website.
-No need to do deploy again, its instant!
-This is better than Glitch because 1. no having to wait for startup, 2.
-Easier intermediate setup for bigger projects, 3.
-Better scalability
+- **Tech Achievement 1**: Deployed on Vercel instead of Glitch

+I hosted my website on Vercel instead of Glitch.
+I have used Vercel multiple times for my Next.js projects, as it is so easy to use as a power/intermediate user.
+This is because you can connect your GitHub to it, you select your project, and boom host after putting in any other data such as .env.
+It is better because it actually stays awake AND if you ever push to main, Vercel will see that and update the changes on the actual deployment website!

 ### Design/Evaluation Achievements
 - **Design Achievement 1**: Describing CRAP Principles